FunkinCrew/funkin-modding-docs/src/10-appending-and-merging-files/10-02-merging-files.md

 ### Merging into JSON Files

 Merging into JSON files is done using a [JSON Patch](https://jsonpatch.com/) document.
+(NOTE: This significantly differs from JSON patch files created for v0.4.1 and earlier, which used a different system that honestly kinda sucked).

 Say we have a JSON data file `data/songs/mysong-metadata.json` like below: